zer0glitch/ocpv-ansible-example/README.md

 # ocpv-ansible-example

-Assumptions:
+## Assumptions and Pre-Requisites:
-  using RHPDS
+- Using RHPDS
+- Using Openshift Data Foundation on top of Local Storage Operator

+## Context:

 .
-Using Openshift Data Foundation on top of Local Storage Operator

-.
-What is OCP-v
+What is OpenShift Virtualization

+## Install:

 .
 Walk through GUI with install OCP-v
   * Install Operator